Basic Budgeting Class

 Legal Aid Program

 The program is designed to assist individuals who are not able to obtain legal representation because of their inability to pay a private attorney.
 Only civil cases and tribal court criminal cases are accepted.
 No state court criminal, or fee generating cases will be considered.
 Dakota Plains Legal Services provides an attorney who interviews potential clients at the Pierre Area Referral Office on Fridays from 10:30 am to Noon and from 1:00 pm until 3:00 pm.
-Individuals can make appointments, walk-in or call Dakota Plains Legal Services Office at 605-245-2341.
+ALL Individuals must make appointments by calling Dakota Plains Legal Services Office at 605-245-2341.
 Dakota Plains Legal Services does not handle bankruptcies, personal injury cases, Workmen’s Compensation, malpractice or any case where a private attorney can provide representation without cost to the client.
 If Dakota Plains’ attorney cannot take the case, clients may apply to Access to Justice, Inc. (1- 855-287-3510) which provides pro bono volunteer attorneys and reduced fee attorneys in certain areas of the law.

 Holiday FEAST Program